- Career Center Home

 JOB SUMMARY

-MAJOR DUTIES, FUNTIONS AND RESPONSIBILITIES:
+MAJOR DUTIES, FUNCTIONS, AND RESPONSIBILITIES:

 Essential functions, as defined under the Americans with Disabilities Act, may include any of the following representative duties, knowledge, and skills.
 Factors such as regular attendance at the job are not routinely listed in job descriptions but are essential functions.
 Essential duties and responsibilities may include, but are not limited to, the following: